Bosnia and Herzegovina - Country Commercial Guide

 Overview

-A modernized railway system is needed to alleviate the traffic burden on BiH’s inadequate roads.
 The BiH rail system is divided by entity, weighed down by excess employees, and hampered by poor and aging infrastructure.
-The total length of operational railway tracks in BiH is 1,031 km.
-Major users of the railway transport system are large industrial plants (such as the chemical plant in Tuzla and the Arcelor-Mittal Steel plant in Zenica), coal mines (Zenica, Tuzla, and Prijedor), the Aluminij aluminum plant in Mostar, and oil distributing companies (INA, Energopetrol, HIFA).
+The total length of operational railway tracks in BiH is 1,031 km (641 miles).
+Major users of the railway transport system are large industrial plants (such as the chemical plant in Tuzla and the Arcelor-Mittal Steel plant in Zenica), coal mines (Zenica, Tuzla, Stanari, and Prijedor), the Aluminij aluminum plant in Mostar, and oil distributing companies (INA, Energopetrol, and HIFA).
 Passenger railway traffic is very limited but has been growing since 2017 when the railway companies put into use modern and comfortable coach cars.

-Rail transport in Bosnia and Herzegovina is operated by two companies: Željeznice Federacije Bosne i Hercegovine, which operates in the Federation, and Željeznice Republike Srpske, which operates in the RS.
+Rail transport in Bosnia and Herzegovina is operated by two government-owned companies: Željeznice Federacije Bosne i Hercegovine, which operates in the Federation, and Željeznice Republike Srpske, which operates in the RS.
 The entity companies manage the infrastructure and provide transport operations for both freight and passenger service within their borders.
 Priorities for the railway sector in both entities are reconstruction and modernization of infrastructure and purchase of new locomotives and coach cars.
-While there is some cooperation, inter-entity politics plays a large role in rail transport.
+While there an umbrella organization called “Bosansko Hercegovačka Željeznička Javna Korporacija” that coordinates the activities of the two railway companies, inter-entity politics plays a large role in rail transport.
 In cooperation with the World Bank, the RS railway company is undergoing a restructuring to improve financial results and right-size staffing levels.
 The Federation railway company has recently improved its financial performance.

 Opportunities